rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

    </pre>

    ### Foundation Installation

-0. Install Node and NPM.
+0. Install Node and NPM if it's not already installed.

 0. Install the latest version of Foundation on any directory:

    <tt><strong>